8 Momentum equation

 \[ \begin{align} \nabla\cdot\Pi &= \mathbf{v}\left(\mathbf{v}\cdot\nabla\rho + \rho\nabla\cdot\mathbf{v}\right) + \left(\rho\mathbf{v}\cdot\nabla\right)\mathbf{v}. \end{align} \]

-Thus follows
+Thus it follows

 \[ \begin{align} \rho\frac{\partial\mathbf{v}}{\partial t} + \mathbf{v}\frac{\partial\rho}{\partial t} + \nabla p + \mathbf{v}\left(\mathbf{v}\cdot\nabla\rho + \rho\nabla\cdot\mathbf{v}\right) + \left(\rho\mathbf{v}\cdot\nabla\right)\mathbf{v} - \rho\mathbf{g} = 0. \end{align} \]

-With the continuity equation you finally get
+With the continuity equation, one finally obtains

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} + \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} = -\frac{1}{\rho}\nabla p + \mathbf{g}. \end{align} \]